MotusWTS/motusServer/inst/doc/status_api.md

 ### Reply ###
  - is a json object: header `Content-Type = application/json`
  - is bzip2-compressed: header `Content-Encoding = bzip2`
- - most return values are lists of vectors of equal length, which is the natural JSON encoding of an R data.frame
+ - most return values are objects whose fields are arrays equal length, which is the natural JSON encoding of an R data.frame
  - errors are indicated by including a field called `error` in the reply; other fields might be present, giving additional information.
 If no field `error`